Thought provoking questions that

 to create a baby and thus should not be ethically bound -- or forced by

-So it all comes back to when human life becomes a human person.
-And that
+Thus, as always, it all comes back to the question of when human life transitions to become a human person.
+That

 is an irresolvable dilemma over which a consensus appears impossible.